fbpx

 1. Honesty is key

 Early on in our careers we might think that saying “yes” to everything is not only essential, but expected.
 We might fear that a missed opportunity means a lost connection, or that saying “no” will leave a bad impression.
 In reality, we cannot do it all.
 Perhaps more importantly, we cannot do it all well.
 When we’re stretched to the limit, our work suffers across the board.
 So, how do we know when to accept and when to politely decline?
 First, consider your relationship with the person seeking your help or involvement.
 Then, take into consideration your workload and your aspirations.
 Don’t be afraid to ask for a few days to consider the request.
 In my experience, politely declining a request from the outset, or negotiating the level of involvement, does not fracture relationships.
 We want to avoid saying “yes” then performing half-heartedly or withdrawing altogether.
+If you are in the market for, our platform is your best choice!
+The largest shopping mall!

 1. We are all in this together